Liberal Arts & Professional Studies

 When you commit your stories to paper you enter the realm of creative writing.
 Your portfolio of writing may take many forms — novels, short stories, plays and screenplays, interactive stories, hypertext documents to name a few — and involve elements that are fictional or imaginative.

 The program emphasizes literary writing rather than formula writing, and aims to introduce you to the forms and styles of writing which authors, past and present, have created and explored in their works.
 It will expose you to the history of formal experimentation and growth in particular genres.

 As you advance, you'll be encouraged to explore specialized study in one or two genres such as fiction, poetry and playwriting.

-Important eligibility information: This program is intended for students with a year of undergraduate studies and is not direct entry from high school.
-Students may apply after completing their first 48 credits and before completion of their first 78 credits by presenting a portfolio containing work in both poetry and prose fiction as evidence of writing experience.
+Important eligibility information: This program is intended for students with a year of undergraduate studies and is not for direct entry from high school.
+Students may apply after completing their first 48 credits by presenting a portfolio containing work in both poetry and prose fiction as evidence of writing experience.

 Highlights of the creative writing program:

-- Learn more about writing by attending the "Creative Writing Series," which provides an opportunity for you to meet and hear contemporary Canadian writers read or perform their own prose or poetry.
-Instructors have included W.O.
-Mitchell, Bill Bissett, Anne Michaels and Rachel Wyatt.
+- Learn more about writing by attending the "Creative Writing Readers Series" which provides an opportunity for you to meet and hear contemporary Canadian writers read or perform their own prose or poetry.